Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Certificates/samples/Sample2_GetCertificates.md

 ## Creating a certificate with new version

 We need to create a new version of a certificate.
-Creating a certificate with the same name will create another version of the certificate
+Creating a certificate with the same name will create another version of the certificate.

 ```C# Snippet:CertificatesSample2CreateCertificateWithNewVersion
 CertificateOperation newCertOp = client.StartCreateCertificate(certName1, CertificatePolicy.Default);